INDIGENOUS RELATIONS

 Land and Water Stewardship Tours

-Field tours provide a unique opportunity for Ovintiv staff to offer a boots-on-the-ground overview of how we do our business and foster meaningful dialogue with our Indigenous partners.
+Field tours provide a unique opportunity for Ovintiv staff to offer a local perspective of oil and natural gas operations and bring to life the reality of resource development, including our efforts to manage our impacts on the air, land and water, while fostering meaningful dialogue with our Indigenous partners.
 We learn about their interests, knowledge and concerns while providing our own insights and awareness of the areas where we operate.
-Tours also provide a local perspective of oil and natural gas operations and bring to life the reality of resource development, including our efforts to minimize our impacts on the air, land and water.

 Indigenous Awareness Training